 Start your religious education classes and your children’s bible study and other groups.
 And provide a meaningful place for parents to spend time while their children are in session.
 Fr.
 Michael White of Church of the Nativity encourages others to bring the children back as a way to bring families to the parish.

 Another great example from Church of the Nativity and the Rebuilt team is to conduct an autumn weekend of events during which all programs are re-opened and all staff is present at the parish.
 Make it a community welcome to let people know what you do at the parish.
 The Rebuilt apostolate goes a step further and uses this weekend to launch a new theme for the upcoming year, which is reflected in Sunday homilies, music and in devotional emails.

 Create an experience for the Unchurched or Dechurched

 During a recent Rebuilt webinar, Tom Corcoran reminded attendees that “heaven celebrates when the lost are found”.
 Jesus made it a point to eat with tax collectors and sinners.
 In the Bible we read about the lost sheep, the lost coin, and the lost son.
 Something lost then found and celebrated.
 Consider this as part of your parish hospitality.
 How do you make people feel comfortable and welcome when they come to your church?
 Part of it is greeting in the parking lot and into the church.
 More challenging is to use language and music that appeals to the people in the community.
 Communicate as if Unchurched people are in the room!

 We are back!

 While it may seem that we are not “back” to Mass based on in-person attendance, this is a time to move forward while continuing to invite people to be part of the celebration.
 By staying in touch with parishioners, you are letting them know you care and are inviting them back when they are ready.
 We’re back.
-In new and inspiring ways.
+In new and inspiring ways for our parishioners.
 Come Holy Spirit!